-6. Jacques Hogard, President of the EPEE, former senior military officer of the French Foreign Legion, leading authority and writer, France
+Jacques Hogard, President of the EPEE, former senior military officer of the French Foreign Legion, leading authority and writer, France

-7. Dr. Peter Kasalovský, representative of the Informal Economic Forum - Economic Club and its International Peace Council, Slovakia
+Dr. Peter Kasalovský, representative of the Informal Economic Forum - Economic Club and its International Peace Committee, Slovakia

-8. Doc.
+Doc.
 Ing.
-Peter Mihók, CSc., Chair of the World Chambers Federation, President of the Slovak Chamber of Commerce and Industry, Laureate of the Peace Prize from Slovakia 2015 for the year 2020, Slovakia
+Peter Mihók, CSc., Honorary Chair of the World Chambers Federation, President of the Slovak Chamber of Commerce and Industry, Laureate of the Peace Prize from Slovakia 2015 for the year 2020, Slovakia

-9. Genmjr.
+Genmjr.
 Ing.
 Svetozár Naďovič

-10. Prof. Muhammad Yunus, Laureate of the Nobel Peace Prize 2006, financier and global leading authority, Bangladesh (approached on 28 May 2020)

-11. Dr. Ján Šály, spokesperson of the Preparatory Committee, Slovakia
+Dr. Ján Šály, spokesperson of the Preparatory Committee, Slovakia

-12. foreign leader

-13. foreign leader

 The initiative of convening the National (to become Global) Security and Peace Conference was supported on 29 April 2020, by the the President of the Slovak Republic (1999-2004) Mr. Rudolf Schuster, Laureate of the Peace Prize from Slovakia 2015.